awsdocs/aws-lambda-developer-guide/sample-apps/java-events/README.md

 This sample application shows the use of the `aws-lambda-java-events` library with various event types.
 To keep the deployment size minimal, it includes only types that can be used without adding the AWS SDK as a dependency.
 A separate handler class is defined for each input type.

+**Note: To use these examples, you must be using version 3.0.0 or newer of the `aws-lambda-java-events` dependency.** If you are on an older version, see the [`java-events-v1sdk` package](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-events-v1sdk) for deprecated examples.
+If possible, update your `aws-lambda-java-events` dependency to version 3.0.0 or newer.

 ![Architecture](/sample-apps/java-events/images/sample-java-events.png)

 The project includes function code and supporting resources: